renukamanavalan/sonic-device-health/lom/src/pluginmgr/README.md

 - `proc_id`: The process ID of the plugin manager (mandatory).
 - `syslog_level`: The syslog level for logging (optional, default: LOG_DEBUG).
+- `path`: The path to the config files (mandatory).
+Preference for value passed via command line argument, then environment variable, otherwise program panics.
+- `mode`: The run mode of the plugin manager (optional, default: "test".
+For production moden value : "PROD").`

 Example to start Plugin Manager: